 This recipe for blackberry preserves is from Eleanor Bradshaw's article on making jams and preserves.

-Layer the blackberries in a large, heavy saucepan or dutch oven alternately with about half of the sugar.
+- Layer the blackberries in a large, heavy saucepan or dutch oven alternately with about half of the sugar.
 Do not stir.
 Allow to set for 30 or 40 minutes.

-Heat the mixture at low-medium heat, stirring slowly and continuously to prevent sticking.
+- Heat the mixture at low-medium heat, stirring slowly and continuously to prevent sticking.
 When sugar is dissolved, add the remaining half of the sugar, one cup at a time.
 Again, heat until sugar is dissolved, stirring continuously.
 Add the butter, and stir to incorporate.

-Bring mixture to a full rolling boil at medium-high heat, stirring continuously.
+- Bring mixture to a full rolling boil at medium-high heat, stirring continuously.
 Add the pectin and, stirring continuously, return the mixture to a full rolling boil.
 Boil for one minute, stirring continuously.
 Remove pan from heat, and skim off any foam, if present.

-Allow the mixture to cool for 5 minutes before filling the jars.
+- Allow the mixture to cool for 5 minutes before filling the jars.
 This will prevent floating fruit.
 Slowly stir the preserves to evenly distribute the fruit, then ladle the preserves into the jars, leaving a quarter-inch headspace.
 Wipe jar rims with a clean, damp cloth, cover with hot lids and screw the rings on.
 Process jars in a 200°F water bath for 10 minutes.

 For a treat that will rival any dessert, enjoy these preserves on a hot buttered biscuit.
 Here is the link to one of our favorite biscuit recipes: Grandma's Buttermilk Biscuits

 Readers will enjoy Cheryl Hill-Burrier's article on canning and food dehydrating and John Raven's article on jams and jelly preserves.